Rashomon Sets and Model Multiplicity in Federated Learning: Characterizing the Rashomon Set in Federated Learning

 \end{definition}

 Applying a small value for $t$ results in Rashomon sets where the performance constraints are only fulfilled by some evaluating clients.
 On the contrary, choosing $t > 0.5$ ensures that the Rashomon set contains only models that locally satisfy the performance constraints across the majority of evaluating clients.
-When $t$ equals the total number of clients in the evaluation set, this definition reduces to the intersection of all local Rashomon sets.
-We note that for $t>0.9$, the resulting $t$-agreement Rashomon set may be empty.
-This proves a fundamental incompatibility among client data distributions, suggesting that no single model can simultaneously satisfy the specified performance constraints across clients.
+When $t=1.0$, this definition reduces to the intersection of all local Rashomon sets.
+We note that for a high value of $t$, the resulting $t$-agreement Rashomon set may be empty.
+This proves a fundamental incompatibility among client data distributions, suggesting that no single model can simultaneously satisfy the specified performance constraints across evaluating clients.
 While this definition takes into account individual clients in the evaluation client set, it remains limited to the subset of clients $\mathcal{C}_E$.
 This motivates a further, complete client‑centric definition.